kevboh/longform/docs/COMPILE.md

 ## Workflows

 In Compile, steps are organized into workflows.
-Longform ships with a defaut workflow that demonstrates Compile and produces a simple formatted manuscript.
+Longform ships with a default workflow that demonstrates Compile and produces a simple formatted manuscript.
 Feel free to customize or delete the default workflow.

 You can create new workflows to suit each of your projects.
 Each workflow has a description box you may use to remind yourself what exactly the workflow does.
 A Longform project remembers its last-used workflow and will select it first when you next open the Compile tab.